Skip to main content

 As a chronic and relapsing disease, obesity impairs metabolism and causes cardiovascular disease.
 Although behavioral modification is important for the treatment of obesity, it is difficult to achieve an ideal weight or sustain the process of long-term weight loss.

 Therefore, the obesity control guidelines strongly recommend lifestyle interventions along with medical treatment for patients who are overweight and in need of clinically significant weight loss to reduce cardiometabolic risk factors.
-There is sufficient evidence supporting that pharmacotherapy in combination with behavior-based interventions can result in significant weight loss and improved cardiometabolism, lessening cardiovascular risk factors.
+Clinical guidelines support combining lifestyle interventions with appropriate medical treatment for eligible patients.

 Semaglutide is used along with a diet and exercise program to control blood sugar levels in adults with type 2 diabetes (condition in which the body does not use insulin normally and therefore cannot control the amount of sugar in the blood) when other medications did not control the sugar levels well enough.